Barbie Fairytopia: Mermaidia: Plot

 In the Depths of Despair, Elina struggles to swim causing Nori to go ahead, where she is entrapped by hostile sea plants.
 Elina activates the pearl necklace, trading her wings for a tail, and saves Nori.
 They find the Mirror of the Mist and see Nalu trapped above ground.
 A magical bubble appears that will lead them to Nalu.
 On their way to Nalu, the “Crest of Courage” – a magical tattoo – appears on Elina and Nori’s upper arms, a signifier of their bravery reaching the bottom of Mermaidia.

 Elina, Nori, and Bibble make their way through a fiery cave and reach a cave full of magical fruits, including one that reveals the consumer’s true self – the True Self Berry.
 Bibble tries various fruits, causing him to yodel, sing opera, and speak in a deep voice.
 Elina suspects that Nori is in love with Nalu, but Nori believes that royals and commoners can’t get married and still thinks Nalu prefers Elina.
 Once through the cave they find Nalu held above the water and two Fungi henchmen guarding him.
 Bibble distracts the Fungi by singing the Queen of the Night aria, from Mozart's opera "The Magic Flute", distracting them while Nori and Elina free Nalu.

 Nalu, Elina, and Nori swim to the cave where the Immunity Berry grows to stop Maximus Fungi from taking it to Laverna.
-When Elina has the berry, Fungus Maximus threatens to drop the vile of poison into the water if she doesn’t hand over the berry.
+When Elina has the berry, Fungus Maximus threatens to drop the vial of poison into the water if she doesn’t hand over the berry.
 She gives him the berry but he drops the vile poison down the waterfall anyway.
 Elina dives down the waterfall to grab the vial, landing in the water just as the final pearl on her necklace turns white, trapping her forever in mermaid form.

 Nori reveals to Nalu that she and Elina swapped the Immunity Berry with the True Self Berry, as they look similar.
 Elina eats another of True Self Berries and regains her wings, losing her tail.
 The wings are a different pattern to the ones she had previously, and she has a new dress.
 Nori reveals her feelings for Nalu after Elina confirms that she and Nalu are just friends.